ibm-cloud-docs/containers/cs_tutorials_cf.md

   </tbody>
   </table>

   The image is created in your private registry.
-You can run the `ic cr images` command to verify that the image was created.
+You can run the `ibmcloud cr images` command to verify that the image was created.

   ```
   REPOSITORY                                     NAMESPACE   TAG      DIGEST         CREATED         SIZE     VULNERABILITY STATUS